nimiq/hub/README.md

 }
 ```

-## Running your own Accounts Manager
+## Running your own Hub

 TODO

-If you want to run your own instance of Accounts Manager, you also need to run
+If you want to run your own instance of Hub, you also need to run
 an instance of the [Keyguard](https://github.com/nimiq/keyguard-next/).

 ## Contribute